nlare/RandGen/README.md

 Random numbers generator
 =======

-Program use Mersenne-Twister library (have with very high period and fastest then many others)
+Wrote with Mersenne-Twister library to provide very high period and big speed of number generating.